 Community Mindedness

-In a strong community, when we face challenges, we know that we can turn first to our left and right.
+In a strong community, when we face challenges, we know that we are not alone.
 Caring for our neighbors’ well-being is just as important today as when our community was first established.
 A natural extension to this is caring for the places that make up your community, too.
 Everyone benefits!

 Revitalization is a process that only happens through integral community support.
 Most Main Street America™ communities began with grassroots movements.